AlixFachin/adventofcode2022/README.md

 ### Day 10
 Using regular expressions to parse the input.
 The first question seems a bit pointless, but it's a rehearsal for the second one.
 The algorithm is not excessively complex, but the problem in itself is mind-blowing.
 How do long did it take to create this question right so that the player input is correct?
 I am really amazed... 🙇

+### Day 11
+Getting a bit hairy...🙈
+The first question of the day was not excessively complicated but long to understand.
+I chose not to parse the input text - it was small enough to hard-code every parameter manually in a `init()` function.
+Learning of the day in Rust: As you cannot get a `Struct` reference with `mut` of only some of the fields, it is better to encapsulate all the immutable data inside one Struct, and all the mutable data inside another Struct.
+This lowers the risk of having to borrow an immutable reference before a mutable one, which is refused by the compiler.